2012 NBA playoffs: (2) Oklahoma City Thunder vs. (3) Los Angeles Lakers

 Much like the Spurs-Clippers series, the series featured a team that swept their first round opponents and another team that were coming off a tough seven-game series.
 As such, the Thunder had the advantage in Game 1.
 The result was a convincing 29-point blowout by the Thunder to the Lakers.
 The Thunder quickly took control through the first three quarters and stretched their lead to as high as 35.
 Game 2 was much closer, with the Lakers shocking the Thunder by leading by 7 with 2 minutes to go that would seemingly tie the series at 1.
 However, the Lakers would fail to keep the lead, with the Thunder eventually going on a 9–0 run to take a 2–0 series lead.
 In Game 3, the Lakers collaborated on both ends to prevent the Thunder from taking a 3–0 lead putting them back into the series.
 Game 4 saw the Lakers start strong, taking a 10-point lead at halftime.
 They were able to have a 13-point lead in the fourth.
 However, Thunder outscored the Lakers 25–9 the rest of the way to take a 3–1 series lead, putting the Lakers into the brink of elimination.
 With the score tied at 98, Russell Westbrook committed a crucial turnover when he slipped and lost the ball.
 However, Pau Gasol's pass was taken by Durant, setting up Durant's 3-pointer that gave the Thunder the lead for good.
 The Lakers still had one last chance to tie but Kobe Bryant's three missed, with Harden hitting two free-throws to effectively seal the deal.
-In Game 5, Lakers were able to keep the game close throughout the first three quarters before the Thunder closed the series on a flurry, starting with two threes by Kevin Durant.
+In Game 5, Lakers were able to keep the game close throughout the first three quarters before the Thunder closed the series on a flurry, starting with two threes by Durant with Westbrook converting an and-one layup to shift the momentum in favor of Oklahoma City.
 The Lakers were not able to respond as they watched the Thunder take the series, 4–1, to send the Lakers back home for the second straight season in the Conference Semifinals.